All Episodes

 And, you know, but this is what they're up to.

-Anyway, so and I'm watching.
+Anyway, so, and I'm watching.

 So the president was obviously watching Governor Cuomo, and I'm trying to get everybody along here.

-Uh when the president when the governor of New York would not allow pharmacies to dispense hydroxychloroquine, which every doctor that I know in New York wants to prescribe to their patients.
+When the governor of New York would not allow pharmacies to dispense hydroxychloroquine, which every doctor that I know in New York wants to prescribe to their patients, the only way you can get it is go to a hospital.

 You're going to have it by the time you leave that place.

-Don't, you know, if you can avoid it, and remember the vast majority, over 80 to 90% of people, no symptoms, mild symptoms, just regular flu symptoms.
+And remember, the vast majority, over 80 to 90% of people, no symptoms, mild symptoms, just regular flu symptoms.

 They don't get the full-on attack assault on the lungs that this thing is capable of.